rcrowther/django-category-collection/README.rst

 ==========================
 For Django, the Python-coded Web development framework.

-A collection modelling categories (sometimes known as 'taxonomies'.
+A collection modelling categories (sometimes known as 'taxonomies').

 Alternatives